• Skip to primary navigation

 Pro Tips

-1. A good estimate of the size of the roast is ⅓ to ½ pound per serving.
+1. A reasonable estimate of the size of the roast is โ…“ to ยฝ pound per serving.

 2. Never cook by time alone.
 Always check with a meat thermometer.
 The timing chart is in the post.

-3. If cooking a smaller, more flat and thin roast, it may cook faster since it is thinner.
-Please check the temperature a few times, least every 15-20 minutes.
+3. If cooking a smaller, flatter, and thinner roast, it may cook faster.
+Please check the temperature a few times, at least every 15-20 minutes.
 A continuous remote thermometer is recommended.

-5. Reheat in the oven covered with some moisture like au jus or beef broth.
+5. Reheat it in the oven and cover it with some moisture, like au jus or beef broth.

 To adjust the recipe size: